Isaac Murphy: Secession convention

 When the secession crisis swept the State in February 1861, Murphy was elected by 85% on a Unionist platform to represent Madison County at the Secession Convention; his county voted to remain in the Union.
 When Fort Sumter, South Carolina, was fired on and President Abraham Lincoln called for troops from Arkansas, the delegates of the Secession Convention were recalled, before the planned statewide referendum on secession could be held.
 The convention voted to take Arkansas out of the Union, but Murphy and four other delegates opposed this step.
 The convention chair called on the five to switch their votes.
 All four of the other "nay" delegates changed their votes, but Murphy refused.
 Initially his position was popular in Huntsville, but as the war went on, Confederate sentiment increased.

 Governorship

 As war broke out, Murphy fled his home in Huntsville; he spent much of the war traveling with the Union army in northwestern Arkansas.
 Following the fall of the capital city of Little Rock to the Union in 1863, Arkansas' Confederate government, led by Governor Harris Flanagin, went into exile.

-In a special election, held with the approval of President Lincoln, Isaac Murphy was elected as governor of Arkansas in 1863.
+Murphy was appointed as provisional governor on January 20, 1864, but requested that an election be held to establish his legitimacy.
+In the 1864 Arkansas gubernatorial election, held in March with the approval of President Lincoln, Isaac Murphy ran unopposed and was confirmed by the voters as governor of Arkansas.